 On the basis of that application and interview, the Committee will decide whether or not to endorse your application.
 If you are selected as a nominee, the committee will prepare an official letter of support for your application.You will also receive some feedback on your application and have a short time period in which to revise materials for your final application.
 The better and more polished your initial application; the likelier you are to have a strong interview, a strong letter of support, and the strongest possible final application.

 Revised application must be submitted to Eleanor (Ellie) Stanford, Fellowship Adviser, at least two days before the official external deadline.
 If necessary, you should be prepared to make last-minute editorial corrections and must submit the corrected version by 5 p.m. on the published deadline.

 - Online application, including personal statement revised to take into account feedback from the Bryn Mawr committee

 - Five letters of recommendation, submitted online by your recommenders

 - Scanned and uploaded unofficial transcripts for each college or university attended

 - Finally, please submit one copy of your application form and personal statement to the dean’s office, to be included in your permanent file.

 If you are chosen as a semifinalist, you will be asked to upload proof of U.S. citizenship.
 If you are chosen as a finalist, you will take the original with you for interview.

 After the application is submitted: Approximately 30 semifinalists will be interviewed via Skype.
-Twenty finalists will be invited for interviews in Washington D.C. on Nov.
-18-19.
+Twenty finalists will be invited for interviews in Washington D.C. mid-November.
 Notification will happen shortly afterward.